jbcodeforce/aws-studies/docs/infra/networking.md

 ## VPC peering

 The goal of VPC peering is to connect two VPCs using AWS network and let them behave as if they were in the same network.
-The CICDs do not overlap.
+The CICDs should not overlap.

 It could be used to connect VPC cross Regions and event cross Accounts.

 Once the VPC peering connection is defined, we still need to specify the route to the CIDR to reach the VPC peering created.

+VPC sharing (part of Resource Access Manager) allows multiple AWS accounts to create their application resources such as EC2 instances, RDS databases, Redshift clusters, and Lambda functions, into shared and centrally-managed Amazon Virtual Private Clouds (VPCs).
+To set this up, the account that owns the VPC (owner) shares one or more subnets with other accounts (participants) that belong to the same organization from AWS Organizations.
+After a subnet is shared, the participants can view, create, modify, and delete their application resources in the subnets shared with them.
+Participants cannot view, modify, or delete resources that belong to other participants or the VPC owner.

 ## [VPC Endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html)